realbestia/OMG-Plus-TV-Stremio-Addon/README.md

 - Improved playlist and epg management, new logo, mutiplaylist and multiepg also from sites like pastebin
 - Improved genre/group management
 - Channels with the same id are managed as one channel but with streams from the various channels
+- Support for larger epg files with longer download timeout

 ### v2.0.0
 - 🔒 Updated playlist for the base version with active and updated EPG.
 Only missing EPG for Rakuten and Samsung TV channels